vals-productions/sqlighter/demo/README.md

 Android demo is under construction.
 You can look at proj. structure and code samples but I do not guarantee it will compile and run out of the box on your computer due to path configurations.

+Make sure Android IDE at your computer has Android SDK 5.0 (21) and corresponding build tools installed.
+It is not a requirement, it's just the way the project is configured, unless you want to reconfigure the project to the SDK you have.